RaiyanRizwan/HyperCubeSubgraphPath/README.md

 ## Random Subgraph Update
 Added subgraph function to Graph class that randomly eliminates the given number of edges from the graph, notably making clever use of the iterator-nature of for loops.
 Pleased to see that DFS and all other functionality still works as intended.

+## DFS for Random Subgraph Update
+The old DFS function (who's algo has been copy-pasted below and replaced above) didn't quite work in the more complex cases of the random subgraph update.
+In particular, the implementation of DFS backtracking after exhaustively searching a route wasn't up to par.
+The introduction of intermediate island nodes and non-hamming cycles within the cube were key realizations in updating the function, which now uses a blacklist system to reroute until all possible routes are either blacklisted or recently visited (at which point no path exists) or the target node is reached.
+Note: the new algo is still not recursive.

+Old pseudocode for DFS:
+1. If the end_goal_node is within the neighbors list of the start_node, return that path.
+2. Otherwise, calculate the hamming weights of each neighbor_node in the start_node's neighbors list, and visit the optimal_node (closest hamming weight to end_goal_node) if it has not been visited already.
+If it has been visited, visit the next most optimal_node, and so on, unless all possible neighbor nodes have been visited and there is no path to the end goal.
+3. Then, perform the same procedure as ii. starting @ the optimal node we just traversed to, and keeping track of the path so far.